Caiti Baker: Early life and education

-Music
+Music career

 2009-2014: Sietta

-From 2009, Baker and James Managohig (AKA Kuya James) formed the duo Sietta.
+From 2009, Baker and James Mangohig (AKA Kuya James) formed the duo Sietta.
 Sietta released two studio albums, two extended plays, touring nationally and internationally before splitting in 2014.

 2015-2019: Solo work and Zinc

 In 2015, Baker signed to Perambulator Records in Darwin.
 In mid-2015, Baker toured with and supported Dr. G Yunupingu on his The Gospel Album Tour.

 In 2016, Baker featured the A.B.
 Original track "Dead in a Minute" before releasing her debut single "Heavy On My Heart" in August 2016.